 Your flight arrives in Cape Town in the morning.
 Once you have passed customs, you will be met by your driver and driven to the city centre - it's only a short drive so hopefully you'll be checked into your hotel in time for lunch.

 After refreshing and refuelling at your hotel, acclimatise to life in Cape Town with a day at the beach.
-While the cities rugged coastline boasts many beautiful bays, hit the upmarket beaches of Clifton for its pristine beaches and glamorous clientele.
+While the city's rugged coastline boasts many beautiful bays, hit the upmarket beaches of Clifton for its pristine beaches and glamorous clientele.

 In the afternoon, take a cable car up Table Mountain to watch sunset over the city before heading into the centre for supper.
 Cape Town has an ever-growing list of incredible restaurants, and you can delve into the very best by flicking through our detailed Dossier.